KickedDroid/bof_oxide/README.md

 # bof_oxide

-A POC or Template whatever for developing BOFs for Sliver, Havoc, Cobalt Strike or most COFFLoaders. ( heavy construstion )
+A POC or Template whatever for developing BOFs for Sliver, Havoc, Cobalt Strike or most COFFLoaders.

 ### Build
 ```